Close

 Our ownership ethos places the institution above the individual, emphasises long term over short term, and aligns employee and shareholder interests over economic cycles.
 Our compensation framework aims to foster a high-performing and responsible culture, where our employees think and act as owners with a strong sense of intergenerational duty, sharing gains and pains alongside our shareholder.

 It balances rewards for short-term performance and long-term value creation.
-It also aligns our staff towards achieving both our financial performance and carbon emissions reduction targets.
+It also aligns our employees towards achieving both our financial performance and carbon emissions reduction goals.

 Top